meshcloud/collie-hub/docs/accelerator/README.md

 ### Why the Azure Landing Zone Accelerator?

-- **Based on open-source IaC tools**: The entire Accelerator uses open-source technology like Collie, and industry-leading IaC tool Terraform, which prevents you from being locked-in to tools.
+- **Based on open-source IaC tools**: The entire Accelerator uses open-source technology like Collie, and industry-leading IaC tool Terraform, which works across all cloud platforms.
-- **Based on Microsoft best practices**: The Accelerator is based on [Azure Enterprise Scale](https://github.com/Azure/Enterprise-Scale), which a set of best practices for building a Cloud Foundation, coming directly from Microsoft.
+- **Based on Microsoft best practices**: The Accelerator is inspired by [Azure Enterprise Scale](https://github.com/Azure/Enterprise-Scale), which a set of best practices for building a Cloud Foundation, coming directly from Microsoft.
 - **Community-backed**: The Accelerator is backed by the Cloud Foundation Community, which regularly contributes new modules.
-- **No Powerpoint**: Instead of using Powerpoint slide decks, the Accelerator delivers tangible results in the form of usable Infrastructure-as-Code and markdown-based documentation.
+- **No PowerPoint**: Instead of using PowerPoint slide decks, the Accelerator delivers tangible results in the form of usable Infrastructure-as-Code and markdown-based documentation.

 ### What does it entail?

-In the six weeks, we will work together on setting up all the key Essential capabilities in the [Cloud Foundation Maturity Model](https://cloudfoundation.org/maturity-model/), which allows you to start using the Azure cloud effectively within your organization.
+In the six weeks, we will work together on setting up all the key Essential (stage 1) capabilities in the [Cloud Foundation Maturity Model](https://cloudfoundation.org/maturity-model/), which allows you to start using the Azure cloud effectively within your organization.